 Submit a planning application

 The easiest way to submit an application is online through the planning portal.
-You can complete the application form, attach supporting documents and pay fees online, saving you the cost of printing and postage.
+You can complete the application form, attach supporting documents and pay fees online.

 You may submit an application yourself or, depending on the nature of the application, choose a professional agent to submit it for you.

-If you are submitting a householder application, a list of accredited agents who can submit your application for you, is available.
+Householder applications can be submitted by fast track if you choose to use an accredited agent.
 These applications will be fast tracked through the validation process and will be with the case officer within 24 hours of receipt.

 Planning Aid England (PAE) provides free, independent and professional advice on town and country planning issues to community groups and individuals.
 They believe everyone should have the opportunity to get involved planning their local area, and provide people with the knowledge and tools to do this.

 - A free web resource called planning aid direct which provides answers to questions people often ask about planning; clear, simple explanations of how the planning system works; and signposting on where to go next

 - An advice service – professionally qualified planning advisors answer enquiries, for a maximum of 15 minutes, on planning related issues in England either via email or over the phone